PROPERTY SEARCH | SENIOR CITIZENS | HOMESTEAD & OTHER EXEMPTIONS | HOME BUYER'S TAX ESTIMATOR

 May 1 (or next business day, if on a weekend):

-This is the deadline for filing a renewal application for the Senior Citizen Exemption
+This is the deadline for filing a renewal application for the Low-Income Senior Citizen Exemption

 June 1 (or next business day, if on a weekend):